Our Work to Removing Litter From the Thames

 This campaign was supported by several partners including leading environmental charities, research centres and infrastructure providers such as Royal Holloway University, London Wildlife Trust, Thames21 and Marine Conservation Society.

 You can find out more about the Cleaner Thames campaign here.

 Cleaning the Thames

 Launched in September 2020, our Cleaning the Thames website aims to connect volunteers with a riverside clean-up near them.
-The public can browse and contact organisers of litter picks that have been risk assessed and approved by the PLA.
-Before joining, people can read important safety information and tips about visiting the foreshore.
+The public can browse and contact organisers of litter picks that have been approved by the PLA and risk assessed.
+Before joining, people can get important safety information about visiting the foreshore and tips on the right type of kit to wear on the day.
 Find out more about Cleaning the Thames here.